This post contains affiliate links. Read my disclosure policy here.

 Can I freeze it?

 YES!
 It freezes well for 3-5 months!
 Just make sure your macaroni is cooked al dente or it will get mushy when baking.
 Prepare as directed, but don't bake it.
 Just let it cool and then add the buttered breadcrumbs right before freezing.
 Cover tightly to prevent freezer burn.

-To cook the frozen mac, preheat oven to 375 degrees.
-Cover baking dish with foil and cook until hot and bubbly (about 60 minutes).
-Remove foil the last 10-15 minutes to crisp up the top.
+To cook the frozen mac, preheat the oven to 375 degrees.
+Cover the baking dish with foil and cook until hot and bubbly (about 60 minutes).
+Remove foil for the last 10-15 minutes to crisp up the top.

 You can keep leftovers covered in the fridge for 4-5 days.
 You may want to add a few past of vegan butter on the reheat.

-And here are 26 more Vegan Comfort Recipes choose from.
+And here are 26 more Vegan Comfort Recipes to choose from.
 I want to make them all!